ercang/visual-cards/README.md

 # Benchmark Tests

 Benchmark tests are used for measuring device's performance (eg. smartphone or TV).
 These tests are run on different platforms to measure performance of rendering backends.
-Result can be found below.

--- [BENCHMARK RESULTS SHOULD BE HERE] --

 # Supported virtual DOM node properties
 There is only one type of “Node” that can be added to the virtual DOM.
 This ‘node’ has similar properties to standard DOM element.